 - You cannot use proper names, contractions, or hyphenated words.

-- The player sorts the rest of their cards alphabetically.
+- The player sorts the rest of their tiles alphabetically.
 The tiles are placed on spaces 6-25 on the right side of the gameboard.

 Playing the Game